-- Customer Service with Microsoft Certifications - ESL to Customer Service with Microsoft Certifications - Microsoft Office Specialist Certification Program - Certified Clinical Medical Assistant - Translation and Interpretation Certificate Curriculum (English/Spanish track) - Part-time Pennsylvania Municipal Police Basic Training Program (ACT 120) - ESL- Bookkeeping - ESL- Manufacturing - English Proficiency Certification - ASPIRE
+- Customer Service with Microsoft Certifications - ESL to Customer Service with Microsoft Certifications - Microsoft Office Specialist Certification Program - Certified Clinical Medical Assistant - Translation and Interpretation Certificate Curriculum (English/Spanish track) - Pennsylvania Municipal Police Basic Training Program (ACT 120) - ESL- Bookkeeping - ESL- Manufacturing - English Proficiency Certification - ASPIRE

-Customer Service with Microsoft Certifications
+Customer Service With Microsoft Certifications

-This 12-week certificate program is designed to prepare the student for a variety of entry level customer service positions.
+This 10-week certificate program is designed to prepare the student for a variety of entry level customer service positions.
 Students will gain knowledge in all areas of customer service, including call handling, effective written communication, and organization skills.
-Upon completion of this certification program, students will be prepared to seek employment in a myriad of customer-centric areas, such as Call Centers, Credit Card Companies, Insurance Agencies, Financial Institutions, Retail Establishments, etc. In addition, the Microsoft Word and Excel certifications will demonstrate that each graduate meets globally recognized performance standards.
+Upon completion of this certification program, students will be prepared to seek employment in a myriad of customer-centric areas, such as Call

+Centers, Credit Card Companies, Insurance Agencies, Financial Institutions, Retail Establishments, etc. In addition, the Microsoft Word and Excel certifications will demonstrate that each graduate meets globally recognized performance standards.
 This program is 300 hours (25 hours per week for 12 weeks).

-ESL to Customer Service with Microsoft Certifications
+ESL To Customer Service With Microsoft Certifications

-This 22-week certificate program is designed to prepare the English language learner with a foundation in the language skills necessary to enter a variety of business occupations as a customer service professional.
-The 90-hour (9 hours per week for 10 weeks) ESL course offers the student practical training for listening, speaking, and writing in American English, and serves as a pre-requisite to the Customer Service certificate program.
+This 18-week certificate program is designed to prepare the English language learner with a foundation in the language skills necessary to enter a variety of business occupations as a customer service professional.
+The ESL portion of the course offers the student practical training for listening, speaking, and writing in American English, and serves as a pre-requisite to the Customer Service certificate program.
 The course not only focuses on proper grammatical usage of the English language, but also on current face-to-face and Internet jargon.

 Upon completion of the ESL component, students will gain knowledge in all areas of customer service, including call handling, effective written communication, and organization skills.
-Upon completion of this certification program, students will be prepared to seek employment in a myriad of customercentric areas, such as Call Centers, Credit Card Companies, Insurance Agencies, Financial Institutions, Retail Establishments, etc. In addition, the Microsoft Word and Excel certifications will demonstrate that each graduate meets globally recognized performance standards.
+Upon completion of this certification program, students will be prepared to seek employment in a myriad of customer-centric areas, such as Call Centers, Credit Card Companies, Insurance Agencies, Financial Institutions, Retail Establishments, etc. In addition, the Microsoft Word and Excel certifications will demonstrate that each graduate meets globally recognized performance standards.
 This program is 390 hours and will be completed in 22 weeks.
+Students will receive 9 course credits upon successful completion.